York Entrepreneurship Development Institute

 York Entrepreneurship Development Institute (YEDI) is a venture fund, startup accelerator, incubator and entrepreneurial community located within York University in Toronto, Ontario, Canada.
 YEDI facilitates collaboration between students, alumni, and academic and business leaders.
 The organization was founded in 2013 by businessman Dr. Marat Ressin, a native of Russia with close ties to the Jewish community in Canada.

 Overview

 York Entrepreneurship Development Institute is a sector-agnostic start-up supporting organization that provides mentorship to entrepreneurs and not-for-profit organizations.
 Upon graduation, the entrepreneurs receive formal certification from The Schulich School of Business (York University) and YEDI.
 The accelerator programs also assist high potential start-ups with securing funding.

 YEDI holds events aimed at creating connections between members from different industry sectors.
 Start-ups and entrepreneurs use the YEDI spaces during their start-up programs to make prototypes and have a co-working space located within facilities of York University and YEDI's partners.

-Awards

-In 2016, Marat Ressin, president and founder of YEDI, received an award for Excellence in Innovation.

-In 2017, YEDI was named a Designated Business Incubator for the Canadian government's Start-Up Visa Program.

-In 2018, YEDI was ranked the No. 1 University-Linked Business Accelerator in the World by UBI Global, a Swedish data and advisory firm.

-In 2019, the company was recognized as the "Best Business Support Organization in Canada" at the CanadianSME Awards.